danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 RIOT's reputation is tied to the robustness of the products that build upon it.
 The users should never be able to cut corners in such a way that the products are not production ready, even given tight resource constraints.
+The use of static memory unless absolutely necessary, and always in the kernel, facilitates the stability of the system even given tight resource constraints.

 ## Versatility